jbrazda/icai-fault-alert-service/README.md

 # Uncaught Fault Alert Service Implementation

-This project contains Informatica IICS CAI Fault alert Service Implementation.
+This project contains Informatica IICS CAI Fault alert Service Implementation and Secure Agents Status Monitoring service Implementation.
-Provided Service allows to apply declarative Alert Rules and flexible framework to use any of the built-in or custom Actions
+Provided Fault Service allows to apply declarative Alert Rules and flexible framework to use any of the built-in or custom Actions

 ## UncaughtFaultAlertHandler Process